consensus-shipyard/ipc-libs/README.md

 Remember doing the above step for the five validators.

 #### Mining in subnet
-We have everything in place now to start mining from all the validators.
-Mining is as simple as running the following script passing the container id for the validators:
+We have everything in place now to start mining.
+Mining is as simple as running the following script for each of the validators, passing the container id/name:
 ```bash
 $  ./bin/ipc-infra/mine-subnet.sh <node-container-id>
 ```